solo-io/gloo/docs/content/installation/glooctl_setup.md

 ```bash
 glooctl version
 ```
-The command returns your client version and a missing server version (we have not installed Gloo yet!):
+The command returns your client version and a missing server version (we have not installed Gloo Edge yet!):
 ```shell
 Client: {"version":"1.2.3"}
 Server: version undefined, could not find any version of gloo running